totaljs/jComponent/readme.md

     this.$validate; // contains true if the component has been validated manually this.$parser = []; // internal parsers for parsing value (getter) this.$formatter = []; // internal formatter for formatting value (render)
-    this.$value; // The temporary value for inputs (setter can't be defined) this.$ready; // Is the component ready?
+    this.$ready; // Is the component ready?
 It's set to true after is the setter executed first time.

     // A prerender function and it's called when: